-Consider the many years to come with your new tattoo.
+Take into account that you will have your tattoo for many years to come.
 Are you going to be happy with the size you choose in the long-term?
 People often make sizing mistakes when they start out on their tattoo journey.

 It is very common for people to choose a small design for their first tattoo.
 Many people fear that they will need to cover the tattoo, and they want something that they can easily hide.
 Getting your first tattoo is scary, and people often go for one that isn’t too noticeable.

 However, people with tiny tattoos usually wish they had gotten it bigger and often come to regret the size.
 If you are getting a tattoo that you love, you will want to show it off.
 Even if it is in a place that you can easily cover it, consider how apparent you will want it to be after you fall in love with it on your body!